Bekham/Arduino-Snmp-Agent/README.md

 This is a simple example using two values that can be retrieved via an SNMP Get Request.
 There is one character array (str_value) and one 32 bit integer value (int_value) that can be retrieved with snmpget.
+For a better example, have a look at SnmpAgentDemo.ino

 ```c
 #include "SnmpAgent.h"